-If you follow us on Facebook , you know we’ve been posting a #FridayFunFact about hurricanes every Friday since the beginning of hurricane season on June 1.
-As South Floridians the possibility of a storm should never be far from our minds.
+If you follow us on Facebook, you know we’ve been posting a #FridayFunFact about hurricanes every Friday since the beginning of hurricane season on June 1.
+Certainly, as South Floridians the possibility of a storm should never be far from our minds.
 Although experts have predicted a slow season for 2015, here is a round-up of just a few pressing facts surrounding hurricanes to ensure we remember why it’s so important we be prepared.

 - The deadliest U.S. hurricane on record was a Category 4 storm that hit the island city of Galveston, Texas, on Sept.
 8, 1900.
 Some 8,000 people lost their lives when the island was destroyed by 15-ft waves and 130-mph winds. (source)

 - Most hurricanes in North America hit areas near the Atlantic Ocean and the Gulf of Mexico.
-The warm water of the West Atlantic and the Gulf of Mexico create more favorable conditions for hurricanes. (source)
+In other words, the warm water of the West Atlantic and the Gulf of Mexico create more favorable conditions for hurricanes. (source)

 - In 1992, Hurricane Andrew blew across southern Florida at speeds of 140-160 mph (225-258 kph).
-In terms of property loss, Andrew was one of the worst hurricanes to ever hit North America.
+In fact in terms of property loss, Andrew was one of the worst hurricanes to ever hit North America.
 The property devastation was massive.
-Entire communities were wiped out and had to be rebuilt.
-Hurricane Andrew left 50 people dead and caused over $25 billion in damages. (source)
+Consequently, it wiped out entire communities and people had to rebuild them.
+Above all, Hurricane Andrew left 50 people dead and caused over $25 billion in damages. (source)

 - The Atlantic Ocean’s hurricane season peaks from mid-August to late October and averages five to six hurricanes per year. (source)